WSU-kduncan/cs3900-restaurantorders/BR-ProjectRequirementsDocument.md

 # Project Requirements Document

-## [Restaurant Orders]
+## [OrderMaster]

 ### Context

 OrderMaster is a software application for restaurant managers that will let them track and manage orders.
 The user interface will be simple and allow servers to use it without formal training.
-Using (Insert App Name) the user can create a new order, edit an existing order, or delete an order in case of a cancellation.
+Using OrderMaster, the user can create a new order, edit an existing order, or delete an order in case of a cancellation.
 They will also be able to assign the order to a table and a server, as well as provide an easy to read list of the menu items in the order.
-Additonally, they will be able to search through in progress as well as completed orders by key factors such as date and time placed.
+Additonally, they will be able to search through in-progress as well as completed orders by key factors such as date and time placed.

 The current status of this OrderMaster is ideation.